Finding Your Online Doctorate in Education (EdD) Program

 Accreditation of Online EdD Programs

-Accreditation offers assurance to students that the schools and programs they are attending meets stringent standards for curriculum, learning outcomes, student services, faculty quality, transparency, and financial health.
-Accreditation also shows potential employers that the institution where you received your degree offers a rigorous course of study in your degree area.
-Accreditation can also enable you to transfer credits and have them recognized from one accredited program to another, and institutions must be accredited by an accrediting body recognized by the U.S. Department of Education for its students to be eligible to receive federal financial aid.
+Accreditation provides students with assurance that the schools and programs they attend meet rigorous standards for curriculum, learning outcomes, student services, faculty quality, transparency, and financial stability.
+Accreditation also demonstrates to potential employers that the institution where you earned your degree provides a robust course of study in your degree area.
+Additionally, accreditation enables students to transfer credits and have them recognized from one accredited program to another, and institutions must be accredited by an accrediting body recognized by the U.S. Department of Education for their students to be eligible for federal financial aid.

 It’s important to ensure that your chosen school has received accreditation recognized by the U.S. Department of Education.
 You can look up any schools you’re considering attending on the department’s website to see if they have received regional accreditation.